python-jsonschema/jsonschema/docs/validate.rst

 predefined Validators (Draft3, Draft4) has a `TypeChecker` that can correctly handle that draft.

-See :ref:`validating-types` for an example of providing a custom type check.
+See `validating-types` for an example of providing a custom type check.

 .. autoclass:: TypeChecker
     :members: